Are your forfeiting 90% of your foot-traffic?

 Don’t feel like you need to tackle your online review strategy in one sitting.
 You don’t have to be a review pro.
 You don’t need specialists, teams, or a 12-point plan.
 You just need to start.
 So start by claiming your listing so you show up when shoppers come searching.
 Don’t forfeit your foot-traffic by not showing up.

 Take time this week to claim a few of your online listings.
 Be sure the information you provide is accurate customers can find and contact your shop.
 Below are links to the most used review sites and their respective claim my business pages.

 If you’d like to learn more how to manage these listings from one location, get notifications for new reviews, missing information, or when information may be outdated simply request a free walkthrough of Womply.

 Did you enjoy “Are your forfeiting 90% of your foot-traffic?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement